 Here is a look at the features of the nose that need to be approached differently during rhinoplasty, depending on the patient’s gender:

-- Length of nose—the ‘ideal’ length of a man’s nose is slightly longer than a women’s.
-One of the hallmarks of an operated on nose is that it is too short.
-It is always better to err on the side of leaving the nose a little long—to slightly shorten is an easy quick office procedure, but lengthening a nose that has been made too short, is quite difficult.
+- Length of the nose: The ‘ideal’ length of a man’s nose is slightly longer than a woman’s.
+One of the hallmarks of a nose that’s been operated on is that it is too short.
+It is always better to err on the side of leaving the nose a little long.
+To slightly shorten a nose is an easy quick office procedure, but lengthening a nose that has been made too short is quite difficult.